brauner/brauner.github.io/_drafts/acl.md

 fill in `struct kstat` with the ownership information based on the `fs_idmapping` and `mnt_idmapping` of the lower layer.
-The `fs_idmapping` and `caller_idmapping` of the `overlayfs` mounter are entirely irrelevant for this. apply the `fs_idmapping` it has been mounted with.
+The `fs_idmapping` and `caller_idmapping` of the `overlayfs` mounter are entirely irrelevant for this.

 This is very crucial to notice as taking the `fs_idmapping` or `caller_idmapping` for `overlayfs` into account would mean that `overlayfs`